 The same is true of home modification products.
 Ramps, wider doors, special sinks, grab bars and easy-to-turn doorknobs make it possible for you to live more autonomously.

 You might have access to economic assistance or support services from the state or federal government or from charitable organizations.
 Your rehabilitation team can help you identify resources in your area.

 Talking about your disability

-Explain the effects of your injury and what your family and friends can do to help.
-At the same time, don't hesitate to tell friends and loved ones when they're helping too much.
-Although it may be uncomfortable at first, talking about your injury often strengthens your relationships with family and friends.
+Explain the side effects of your injury and what others can do to help.
+But don't hesitate to tell friends and loved ones when they're helping too much.
+Talking about your injury can strengthen your relationships with family and friends.

 Dealing with intimacy, sexuality and sexual activity

-Your spinal cord injury may affect your body's response to sexual stimuli.
+Your spinal cord injury might affect your body's sexual responsiveness.
 However, you're a sexual being with sexual desires.
 A fulfilling emotional and physical relationship is possible but requires communication, experimentation and patience.

+As you learn more about your injury and treatment options, you might be surprised by all you can do.
 Thanks to new technologies, treatments and devices, people with spinal cord injuries play basketball and participate in track meets.
 They paint and take photographs.
 They get married, have and raise children, and have rewarding jobs.

 No one knows when new treatments will be available, but you can remain hopeful about the future of spinal cord research while living your life to the fullest today.

 Traumatic spinal cord injuries are emergencies.
 People who are injured might not be able to participate in their care at first.